kytola/CleanAirbnb/3. Graphics/README.md

 # Graphics folder
-This folder presents visualizations using the cleaned Airbnb dataset.
+The Notebook in this folder presents visualizations using the cleaned Airbnb dataset.